kitze/Benji-docs/FEATURE_DOC_SPEC.md

 - **Trigger edge behaviors**: Complete a goal, switch units, post to the public timeline, or toggle privacy settings to observe downstream effects.
 - **Capture activation paths**: Record the exact clicks required to enable the feature, surface its widgets, expose related toggles, and adjust who can see timeline posts so the doc can spell them out verbatim.
 - **Stay user-facing**: Avoid database names, internal jargon, or implementation talk.
 Everything should read like guidance for a user, not a developer.
+- **Cluster related topics**: Keep configuration, sharing, AI, lists, and goals in discrete sections so readers don’t bounce between bullets to gather the full story.

 ## Required Sections for Each Feature Page